jup-ag/space-station/labs/2-perpetual-exchange/3-how-it-works.md

 $30 USD (50 - 20) worth of SOL tokens and the pool will get the remaining tokens.

-## Providing liquidity

-Liquidity providers acts as the counterparty to traders.
-Traders borrow tokens from the pool to open a leveraged position.

-When postions are closed, the trader's gains are paid out from the borrowed tokens.
-Similarly, the trader's losses are paid out to the pool from the trader's collateral.
+To open a long position, a trader deposits collateral matching the underlying asset.
+For example, to open long SOL-USD position, the trader deposits SOL.

+Conversely, to open a short position, a trader deposits collateral matching one of the stablecoins in the pool.

+### Leverage by borrowing from the pool

+To allow for leverage, traders may borrow assets from the pool to create a larger position.
+To create a 2x long position SOL-USD, the other 1x SOL will be borrowed from the pool.

 ### Swap integration